Eleven-Trading/TradeNote/README.md

 ## Side note
-### Local installation
-For advanced users, you can also build the TradeNote image locally, directly from GitHub repository.

-1. Pull from github
-2. cd into Tradenote directory
-3. Run
-    - For Docker compose : Run `docker-compose-local up -d`
-    - For Docker: run `docker build -f docker/Dockerfile . -t tradenote:<tag>`

 ### Parse
 This project uses [Parse](https://github.com/parse-community "Parse") as its backend framework, for the following reasons:
 1. Manage the authentication (flow)